Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Main Results

 with $k^* = \max \{k: \lambda_k \ge \frac{1}{N \gamma}\}$. \end{theorem}

 Similar to the upper bound stated in Theorem \ref{thm:generalization_error}, the first two terms represent the EffectiveBias and the last two terms represent the EffectiveVariance, in which the third and last terms are contributed by the model noise and variance in SGD.
-By looking at both lower and upper bounds, two notable observations are as follows: (1) The effect of the variance in SGD is non-negligible if the data covariance has a relatively large component in the tail subspace (i.e., $\sum_{i>k^*}\lambda_i^2$ is non-negligible); (2) Our upper bound nearly matches our lower bound up to some constant, except the term that corresponds to the variance in SGD.
-In particular, in our upper bound this term is proportional to $\gamma\|\wb_0-\wb^*\|_2^2\cdot\big(k^*/(N^2\gamma^2)+\sum_{i>k^*}\lambda_i^2\big)$, while in the lower bound this term is roughly in the order of $\gamma\|\wb_0-\wb^*\|_{\Hb}^2/\lambda_1\cdot\sum_{i>k^*}\lambda_i^2$ for stepsize $\gamma \geq 1/(\lambda_1 N)$.
-Thus there is a gap between our lower and upper bounds if $\|\wb_0-\wb^*\|_{\Hb}^2/\lambda_1\ll \|\wb_0-\wb^*\|_2^2$ or $\sum_{i>k^*}\lambda_i^2\ll k^*/(N^2\gamma^2)$.
-Our conjecture is that the upper bound is improvable in this regard, which is a direction for further study.
+Our upper bound matches our lower bound up to absolute constants, which indicates the obtained rates are tight, at least for Gaussian data distribution with well-specified noise.

 \paragraph{Special cases.}

 It is instructive to consider a few special cases of Theorem \ref{thm:generalization_error}.
 We first show the result for SGD with large stepsizes.

 \begin{coro}[Benign overfitting with large stepsizes] Suppose Assumptions \ref{assump:second_moment}-\ref{assump:noise} hold and that the stepsize is set to $\gamma = 1/(2\alpha\sum_i\lambda_i)$.
 Then